Lloyds Banking Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Lloyds Banking Group PLC announced the purchase of 846,114 of its ordinary shares as part of its ongoing share buyback program.
-The shares were acquired at a volume-weighted average price of 88.4539 pence per share and will be canceled, reflecting the company’s strategy to enhance shareholder value and optimize its capital structure.
+Lloyds Banking Group PLC announced the purchase of over 12 million of its ordinary shares as part of its ongoing share buyback program.
+This move, executed through Morgan Stanley & Co.
+International plc, is part of the company’s strategy to manage its capital structure and return value to shareholders by cancelling the repurchased shares.

-The most recent analyst rating on (GB:LLOY) stock is a Buy with a £110.00 price target.
+The most recent analyst rating on (GB:LLOY) stock is a Hold with a £0.60 price target.
 To see the full list of analyst forecasts on Lloyds Banking stock, see the GB:LLOY Stock Forecast page.

 Spark’s Take on GB:LLOY Stock